 The event was not about assigning blame but rather about having the courage to acknowledge how this current culture we have been born into impacts both nature and future generations in both some positive ways, but also in many negative ways.

-Those in attendance heard powerful testimony from University Professor Dr. Dave Riley, Award-winning journalist Valerie Vande Panne, American Indian Movement-Cleveland Executive Director, Sundance, Sister of Charity, Carol DeAngelo, Kirk Scirto, MD, MPH, Scientist and former EPA contractor, Susan Vonderhaar, Lawyer and author, Will Falk, Executive Director of moCa Cleveland, Megan Reich, Grant Township Supervisor, Stacy Long, GARN N American Hub facilitator, Caitlyn Sutherin, along with Community members Sherry Fleming from Williams County, Ohio and Paul Winnie of the Tonawanda Seneca Nation.
+Those in attendance heard powerful testimony from University Professor Dr. Dave Riley, Award-winning journalist Valerie Vande Panne, American Indian Movement-Cleveland Executive Director, Sundance, Sister of Charity, Carol DeAngelo, Kirk Scirto, MD, MPH, Scientist and former EPA contractor, Susan Vonderhaar, Lawyer and author, Will Falk, Executive Director of moCa Cleveland, Megan Reich, Grant Township Supervisor, Stacy Long, GARN North American Hub facilitator, Caitlyn Sutherin, along with Community members Sherry Fleming from Williams County, Ohio and Paul Winnie of the Tonawanda Seneca Nation.
 Also representing the youth perspective, were Reed Singer, student at Ohio University and Olivia Sheldon and Jessica Bisbee from Niagara University.